fpgasystems/hacc/docs/overleaf/vocabulary.md

 IaC can be a key attribute of enabling best practices in DevOps–developers become more involved in defining configuration and Ops teams get involved earlier in the development process.
 Tools that utilize IaC bring visibility to the state and configuration of servers and ultimately provide the visibility to users within the enterprise, aiming to bring teams together to maximize their efforts.

 ## Shape up
-Instead of *Scrum,* we use Shape up to shape and build our accelerated applications.
-To execute the techniques of the method we use Basecamp—a project management tool that puts all our project communication, task management, and documentation in one place (where designers and programmers work seamlessly together).
-To see how we make that happen, please visit How to implement Shape up in Basecamp.
+Instead of *Scrum,* we use **Shape up** to shape and build our accelerated applications.
+To execute the techniques of the method we use **Basecamp**—a project management tool that puts all our project communication, task management, and documentation in one place (where designers and programmers work seamlessly together).
+To see how we make that happen, please visit **How to implement Shape up in Basecamp**.

 ## Spine-leaf architecture
 A spine-leaf architecture is data center network topology that consists of two switching layers—a spine and leaf.
 The leaf layer consists of access switches that aggregate traffic from servers and connect directly into the spine or network core.
 Spine switches interconnect all leaf switches in a full-mesh topology.